MartijnLeunissen/courseragettingdata/codebook.md

 3. Subject, measurement and activity information for the test set is obtained from subject_test, x_test and y_test files
 4. Subject, measurement and activity information for the training set is obtained from subject_training, x_training and y_training files
 5. The subject, measurement and activity information is merged across the data sets
-6. The column names are assigned to the merged data sets, in the case of features based on [2]
+6. The column names are assigned to the merged data sets, in the case of measurements these are taken from the feature names from step 2.
 7. The measurement data is filtered to only retain columns concerning the mean and standard deviation measurements This is done using a filter on the feature names
 8. The subject, filtered measurement and activity information data sets are merged